 Cultural Nonprofit Organizations

 The traditional models that have supported cultural nonprofit organizations are decaying.
 Performances and traditional development no longer support them alone, increasingly artists represent a continuous workforce, and the market for volunteers is more competitive than ever before.
-This course introduces students to this new landscape and addresses the strategic decisions with which cultural nonprofit leaders must grapple.
-The course begins with an overview of the nonprofit sector and the primary leadership roles.
-Students will learn about the fiduciary and normative roles of board members, and typical responsibilities of chief executives and artistic directors.
+This course introduces students to this new landscape and addresses the strategic decisions with which cultural nonprofit leaders must grapple, including the fiduciary and normative roles of board members and typical responsibilities of chief executives and artistic directors.
 In addition, special attention will be given to the relationship between the board and staff, which can be managed in a variety of ways, as well as management challenges that are unique to the cultural nonprofit sector.